The Minimum Amount of Water Per Day To Survive: A Critical Guide

 But even if we are in a situation comparable to Average Guy, your skin will still use water.
 Our skin has a massive surface area, and like the lungs, needs to stay moist to function correctly.
 Moisture is naturally lost because it’s a water-permeable barrier.

 Surviving means moving, and moving means sweating.
 You’re searching for a source of water.
 You’re hunting.
-You’re building out your camp or trying to cover as much ground as you can toward your destination.
+You’re building out your camp or trying to cover as much ground as possible toward your destination.
 The weather is rarely perfect, and you know that when you are moving hard, sweat happens.

 Extra sweating also happens when we’re overdressed or have a fever.
 Some illnesses and medications naturally cause us to sweat as well.